L13/vscode-diff/README.md

 * `Shift + Home/End` - Add all list items until start/end of the list view to the selection.
 * `PageUp/PageDown` - Move the cursor to the start/end of the previous/next page of the list view.
 * `Shift + PageUp/PageDown` - Add all list items of the previous/next page to the selection.
-* `Delete` - Delete all selected files and folders.
+* `Delete` - Delete selected files and folders.
+Opens a dialog to choose which files (left, right or all) should be deleted.
-* `Alt + Delete` - Delete only left or right selected files and folders.

 ## Search Widget Keyboard Shortcuts